ccao-data/actions/README.md

 Build a Docker image, push it to the GitHub Container Registry, and then optionally use that container image to run a job on AWS Batch.

-The Batch job will be gated behind an environment called `deploy`, which can be configured to require approval before running.
+The Batch job will only run when the workflow is manually dispatched from the GitHub UI.
+Jobs are gated behind an environment called `deploy`, which can be configured to require approval before running.
 This is handy for intensive jobs that don't need to be run on every commit during development.